-Build AI Agents That Match Invoices, Route Approvals, and Close the Books.
+AI Assistants That Match Invoices, Route Approvals, and Close the Books.

 Quick answer

-A finance AI agent automates the repetitive workflows in your finance stack: matching invoices to purchase orders, routing approvals based on amount thresholds, tracking expenses by department, and generating reconciliation reports.
-Pinksheep lets finance teams describe these workflows in plain English and builds agents that connect to QuickBooks, NetSuite, Xero, and the other tools they already use.
-Your agents ask before they act, so high-value actions stay review-first.
+A finance AI assistant automates the repetitive tasks in your finance stack: matching invoices to purchase orders, routing approvals based on amount thresholds, tracking expenses by department, and generating reconciliation reports.
+Pinksheep lets finance teams describe these tasks in plain English and builds AI assistants that connect to QuickBooks, NetSuite, Xero, and the other tools they already use.
+Your assistant asks before it acts, so high-value actions stay review-first.

 Finance AI Agent helps your team handle repetitive work in plain English.
 Pinksheep connects to QuickBooks, NetSuite, Xero, and the other tools your team already uses, shows you the plan, and helps you stay in control before anything important changes.